Attorneys Who Fight Tirelessly for Victims of International Aviation Accidents

-Our team has an excellent track record in litigating dozens of cases in other countries, including Australia, the Bahamas, Belize, Bolivia, Brazil, Canada, Chile, Costa Rica, the Dominican Republic, France, Guatemala, Haiti, Jamaica, Kenya, Mexico, New Zealand, Nigeria, Peru, South Africa, Spain, Ukraine, and Venezuela.
+Our team has litigated dozens of personal injury and wrongful death aviation cases in other countries, including Australia, the Bahamas, Belize, Bolivia, Brazil, Canada, Chile, Costa Rica, the Dominican Republic, France, Guatemala, Haiti, Jamaica, Kenya, Mexico, New Zealand, Nigeria, Peru, South Africa, Spain, Ukraine, and Venezuela.

 Commercial Airplane Crashes and Accidents

 In just the first three months of 2018, more than 177 people lost their lives in commercial plane crashes in Russia, Iran, and Nepal.
 In October of 2018 and March of 2019, two Boeing 737 Max 8 crashes resulted in 346 fatalities.
 Countless others have been seriously injured in other overseas crashes in recent years.

 When handling a commercial airline crash outside the U.S. with passengers from multiple countries, knowledge of the various international laws that govern injuries, wrongful death, and survivor actions in aircraft litigation is essential.
 The international aviation attorneys at Slack Davis Sanger use extensive understanding of these regulations to file suit in jurisdictions most advantageous to our clients.

 When cases are brought against the airline or other major corporations, airline accident lawyers must battle strong, well-funded defense teams.
 Our firm’s extensive experience with aviation law and regulations can be a welcome relief to families of passengers killed in international air crashes, as well as to passengers who have survived but are facing a long road ahead with life-altering injuries.